 The recently opened Roo Valley Australian-themed exhibit, built as part of the Cincinnati Zoo and Botanical Garden’s “More Home to Roam” vision, provides interactive fun and educational experiences for the entire family.

-A two-level ADA accessible interactive climber called Kanga’ Klimb rounds out the fun.
-Kanga’ Klimb is scheduled to open in Summer 2021.
+A two-level ADA-accessible interactive climber called Kanga’ Klimb rounds out the fun.
+Kanga’ Klimb opened in the Summer of 2021.

 COST’s Long-Standing Relationship with the Cincinnati Zoo

 Roo Valley marks COST’s sixth consecutive project with the Cincinnati Zoo and Botanical Gardens.
 COST began the themed exhibit by providing preconstruction services, including initial consultation, models, and shop drawings.
 General contractor Pepper Construction led the overall construction efforts, with COST field teams providing the simulated rockwork, water features, and enrichment areas.